mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

 ## Federated Credential Management API

-The [Federated Credential Management API (FedCM)](/en-US/docs/Web/API/FedCM_API) provides a standard mechanism for identity providers to make identity federation services available on the web in a privacy-preserving way without relying on third-party cookies and redirects, and a JavaScript API for sites to sign in with those services.
+The [Federated Credential Management API (FedCM)](/en-US/docs/Web/API/FedCM_API) provides a standard mechanism for identity providers to make identity federation services available on the web in a privacy-preserving way without relying on third-party cookies and redirects, and a JavaScript API enabling use of federated sign-in for purposes such as signing in or signing up to a website.
 Check out the linked API landing page for more usage information.

 > **Note:** Usage of `get()` with the `identity` parameter may be blocked by an {{httpheader("Permissions-Policy/identity-credentials-get", "identity-credentials-get")}} [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy) set on your server.